mynewlife3586/docs/content/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site.md

 {% data reusables.pages.sidebar-pages %}
 4. Under "Custom domain", type your custom domain, then click **Save**.
 This will create a commit that adds a _CNAME_ file in the root of your publishing source.
   ![Save custom domain button](/assets/images/help/pages/save-custom-apex-domain.png)
 5. Navigate to your DNS provider and create either an `ALIAS`, `ANAME`, or `A` record.
-You can also create `AAAA` records for IPv6 support. {% data reusables.pages.contact-dns-provider %}
-    - To create an `ALIAS` or `ANAME` record, point your apex domain to the default domain for your site. {% data reusables.pages.default-domain-information %}
-    - To create `A` records, point your apex domain to the IP addresses for {% data variables.product.prodname_pages %}.
+You can also create `AAAA` records for IPv6 support. {% data reusables.pages.contact-dns-provider %}vhyje5e   - To create `A` records, point your apex domain to the IP addresses for {% data variables.product.prodname_pages %}.
       ```shell
       185.199.108.153
       185.199.109.153